Products Affected - Description

 - Arbor Pharmaceuticals has imported Nitronal 1 mg/mL 25 mL ampules and 50 mL vials available.
 Orders for this product must be placed with your wholesaler and product will be supplied by Cardinal SPD, ASD Specialty, or McKesson Specialty.5

-- Hospira has all nitroglycerin injection products on back order and the company estimates a release date in late 4th quarter 2014.2
+- Hospira has all nitroglycerin injection products on back order and the company cannot estimate a release date.2

 Implications for Patient Care

 Nitroglycerin is a vasodilating agent.
 Intravenous nitroglycerin is used for a variety of therapeutic indications including angina, hypertension, acute myocardial infarction, heart failure, low cardiac output states, short term management of pulmonary hypertension, induced intraoperative hypotension, and uterine relaxation.4,5